WilliamHangXu/EasyRL/README.md

-# RL_DM
+# EasyRL
-Using Reinforcement Learning algorithms in Decision Making
+Basic implementations of some classic Reinforcement Learning Algorithms.
+Standalone.
+Straight from the papers.